Last day of the year, so here, as promised, is my list of favourites.

 Best film: Mad Max Fury Road.

 Okay, so what?
-A nice surprise and all, but best pic doesn’t arrive because the politics are right.
-The title comes because the vision is so pure, so fully realized that you are lost in a dream the minute George Miller says go.
-Listen to the master dissect a scene and give it up to his editor (and wife) Margaret Sixel who won the gig editing her first action film because “otherwise the job would have gone to the usual guys and would look like every other action movie we see”.
+A pleasant surprise and all, but the best pic doesn’t arrive because the politics are right.
+The vision is so pure and so fully realized you are lost in a dream the minute George Miller says go.
+Listen to the master dissect a scene and give it up to his editor (and wife) Margaret Sixel, who won the gig editing her first action film because “otherwise the job would have gone to the usual guys and would look like every other action movie we see.”

 A strong authorial voice is a killer when considering what to include in my favourites list.
-In the Big Vision group, I’ll include the wizard Todd Haynes with the superbly crafted Carol.
+I’ll include the wizard Todd Haynes in the Big Vision group with the superbly crafted Carol.
 The film lost lustre for me only in the last frame with an ending I didn’t expect.
-I’m not one for spoilers so go see it for yourself.
-This trailer gives a little hint of the dreamy tone to Hayne’s film while not giving anything away.
+I’m not one for spoilers, so go see it for yourself.
+This trailer hints at Hayne’s film’s dreamy tone while not giving anything away.

-While not in my top ten, Carol features another slam down performance from the wondrous Cate Blanchett and should give Mad Max a run for all the craft awards: editing, cinematography, artistic direction, costume design, sound design, sound editing-the film is a dream.
-What it didn’t do was make me feel as much as the other films on my list.
+While not in my top ten, Carol features another slam-down performance from the wondrous Cate Blanchett and should give Mad Max a run for all the craft awards: editing, cinematography, art direction, costume design, sound design, the sound editing: the film is a dream yet didn’t make me feel as much as the other films on my list.